Kashu Shankhwar

 Touching private parts without permission

-Asking a child to keep a touch secret
+Asking a child to keep a secret

 Forcing physical contact